grew-nlp/grew_doc/content/grew_match/install.md

 }
 ```

+If you have followed preceding instructions, no modification is needed.
-Of course, the port number (4758) can be changed to another value, but it must be the same as the one defined in the `instances.json` file below.
+You can change the port number (4758) to another value, but ensure it matches the one defined in the `instances.json` file below.

 ## Step 4: Starting the backend
-The command below should be run in the background (or in a separate terminal) so that the backend remains available during use.
+Run the following command in the background (or in a separate terminal) to keep the backend available during use:

 ```
 dune exec grew_match_dream config.json